Weight gain during pregnancy: what to check?

 • Raw or undercooked foods such as meat, fish, eggs and seafood should be avoided at all costs!
 They can carry bacteria and cause infections such as listeriosis or toxoplasmosis.
 So cook absolutely everything!

-• Deli meats, such as ham, sausage, bacon, pâtés and rillettes, should be eaten in moderation because of their high content of saturated fats, salt and additives;
+• Cured meats, such as ham, sausage, bacon, pâtés and rillettes, should be eaten in moderation, as they are high in saturated fats, salt and additives;

-• Cheeses made from raw milk, such as Camembert, Brie, Roquefort, Bleu d'Auvergne, goat's cheese and fromage frais: avoid them because of the potential presence of bacteria;
+• Raw-milk cheeses, such as Camembert, Brie, Roquefort, Bleu d'Auvergne, goat's cheese and fromage frais: to be avoided because of the potential presence of bacteria;

-• And, of course, alcoholic beverages, which can harm the developing foetus.
+• And, of course, alcoholic beverages, which can be harmful to foetal development.

 Tips for rebalancing your diet

-Now it's time to look at tips for a balanced diet during pregnancy:
+Let's move on to tips for a balanced diet during pregnancy:

-• Eat balanced meals: the basics, granted, with proteins, carbohydrates and healthy fats at every meal;
+• Eat balanced meals: the basics, we grant you, with proteins, carbohydrates and good fats at every meal;

 • Eat enough fruit and vegetables;

-• SMake sure you eat iron-rich foods (well-cooked red meats, legumes, green leafy vegetables);
+• Be sure to eat iron-rich foods (well-cooked red meats, legumes, green leafy vegetables);

-• Choose good fats, especially omega-3 fatty acids (fatty fish, lwalnut or linseed oil);
+• Favoring good fats, especially omega-3 fatty acids (fatty fish, walnut or flaxseed oil);

 • Drink enough water;

-Post-delivery: how do you get back to your pre-pregnancy weight?
+Post-delivery: how can I get back to my pre-pregnancy weight?

 After giving birth, it's normal not to immediately return to your pre-pregnancy weight!
-The time it takes to return to your initial weight can vary from person to person and depends on several factors, including your pre-pregnancy body mass index (BMI).
+The time it takes to return to your pre -pregnancy weight can vary from person to person and depends on a number of factors, including your pre-pregnancy body mass index (BMI).

-To return to your pre-pregnancy weight, it's important to eat a balanced diet and resume physical activity gradually (after at least 6 weeks postpartum), in consultation with your health professionals.
+To regain your pre-pregnancy weight, it's important to eat a balanced diet, and to resume physical activity gradually (after at least 6 weeks post-delivery), and in agreement with your health professionals.

 Pregnancy weight gain FAQ